OpenLiveWriter/OpenLiveWriter/docs/MAC-PARITY-STATUS.md

 Single source of truth for the Mac (Avalonia) port.
 Goal: **feature and visual parity with Open Live Writer for Windows.** Update this file as work lands.

-Branch: `milestone4/webview-wysiwyg` · Runtime: .NET 10 / Avalonia · Last verified: 2026-07
+Branch: `milestone4/webview-wysiwyg` · Runtime: .NET 10 / Avalonia · Last verified: 2026-07 (publish slice ported)

 ## Official milestone plan